microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

 2) Hooking up the synthetic types JavaScript extension and its "C header parser" up to this extension.

-3) The ability to "import" data from other symbol sources (or stack on top of them) so that the sample is not an "either-or" choice of using the symbol builder or using the generally available (whether public or private) symbols for a given module.
-This would allow the symbol builder to be used to simply "extend" the symbols already available for a module rather than replacing them.

-4) Support for using the data model disassembler to walk through a function tracing the position of function arguments from a prototype and calling convention (e.g.: parameters in rcx, rdx, r8, and r9 on x64) so that you can get consistent examination of parameters to public APIs on public symbols.
+3) Support for using the data model disassembler to walk through a function tracing the position of function arguments from a prototype and calling convention (e.g.: parameters in rcx, rdx, r8, and r9 on x64) so that you can get consistent examination of parameters to public APIs on public symbols.

-5) Support for serializing and deserializing the symbol builder information for a given module.
+4) Support for serializing and deserializing the symbol builder information for a given module.